erafkin/spotify-api-test/README.md

 # a web app playing around with the spotify api

-this is a full stack web app built with react and node/express that accesses the [spotify api](https://developer.spotify.com/documentation/).
-You have to sign in through spotify and autho
+this is a full stack web app built with react and node/express that accesses the [spotify api](https://developer.spotify.com/documentation/). uses [passport-spotify](http://www.passportjs.org/packages/passport-spotify/) to expedite the auth process.

 ## run
 to use clone this repo, cd into both the front and back ends and run `yarn install`